flschr/Recycled-Words/README.md

 - Create a new file named ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md```.
 The file already contains the Yellow CMS blog header with the current date and the title of the article.
 - Write every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg```.
 - Append ```[image "yyyy-mm-dd-hh-mm-ss.jpeg" ""]``` for every photo to ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md```.
-- Delete all photos inside the album ```Blog```.
+- Delete all photos inside the local iOS photo album ```Blog```.
-- Start "Working Copy" with ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md``` in edit mode.
+- Start "Working Copy" and open ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md``` in edit mode.

 The last shortcut also runs standalone, without the need for adding photos at all.
-I simply created a shortcut widget on my homescreen that runs that shortcut.
-It automates the process for a new text-only article as much as possible.
+If I just want to write a text-only article, I simply run this shortcut from a widget on my homescreen.

 #### Image optimizations
 A few moments after syncing new pictures to the remote repository, they automatically got optimized by [Imgbot](https://imgbot.net/) to reduce the file size with a lossless compression.